A Profound Long-Term Housing Forecast (Baby Boomers: Take note!)

 - They’re burdened with significant college debt that prohibits them from saving for a house down payment.

 - They’re burdened with significant rental costs that prohibit them from saving for a house down payment.
-Current rental prices are more than 50% higher than they were prior to the housing crisis, a decade ago, while housing prices are less than 15% higher.
-(I’m being vague so as not to plagiarize the research report.
-The true numbers are even more dramatic, I promise.)
+Current rental prices are more than 50% higher than they were prior to the housing crisis, a decade ago.

 - They’re more likely to be single parents at younger ages (an expensive proposition!) and possibly working in retail or lower-level corporate jobs that barely cover rent, transportation and living expenses, let alone health insurance (corporate America took a hatchet to middle management jobs in recent decades, so there are proportionally fewer adults earning those more attractive salaries).
 Example: A stay-at-home mom who gets divorced has only a small chance of acquiring a job that pays enough to cover rental costs, plus support her kids, plus save for a house down payment.
 Considering that financial problems are the number one catalyst for divorce, chances are fairly good that a divorced parent with kids is not going to be able to buy a home.
 The couple was already broke before the divorce!
 Granted, home ownership can be vastly less expensive than renting, but if you don’t have cash for the down payment, then you’re locked out of the housing market.